w3c/cg-program/proposals/continued-participation.md

 ### IPR commitments

 We will rely on the existing [Invited Expert agreement](https://www.w3.org/invited-experts/agreement-2023/) and simply ask organizations to make organizational patent commitments (e.g., via email acknowledgment).

+> Note: Parties who want to make an IPR commitment over a W3C Working Group specification without joining the Working Group may do so, but the details are outside the scope of this policy.

 ## Future implementation considerations